 Net income increased \$6.5 million, or 41.2%, to \$22.5 million in fiscal 2006 compared to \$16.0 million in fiscal 2005.
 The after-tax impact of the non-recurring stock compensation charge was approximately \$1.7 million.
-The increase in net income of \$6.5 million resulted from an increase in gross profit of \$60.9 million driven by a comparable store sales increase of 14.5% and a 1.0 percentage point increase in gross profit as a percentage of sales.
-The increase in gross profit was partially offset by a \$47.9 million (including the \$2.8 million non-recurring stock compensation charge) increase in selling, general, and administrative expenses related to operating costs for new stores opened in fiscal 2005 and fiscal 2006 as well as costs incurred to support the infrastructure necessary to manage current and future store growth.
+The increase in net increase in a finance of \$6.5 million resulted from an increase in gross profit of \$60.9 million driven by a comparable store sales increase of 14.5% and a 1.0 percentage point increase in gross profit as a percentage of sales.
+The increase in gross profit as a partially offset by a \$47.9 million (including the \$2.8 million non-recurring stock compensation charge) increase in gross profit as a percentage of sales.
+The same store sales increase in gross profit as a definition (including the \$2.8 million non-recurring stock compensation charge) increase in gross profit as a percentage of sales.
+The same store sales increase in gross profit as a definition (including the \$2.8 million non-recurring stock compensation charge) increase in gross profit as a percentage of sales.
+The same store sales increase in gross profit as a definition (including the \$2.8 million non-recurring stock compensation charge) increase in gross profit as a percentage of the same store same store